dplugins/wp-admin-style/README.md

 It is intended to replace default WordPress styling and to help us unify all our plugins.

-1. To start inclide dist/wp-admin-style.css
+1. To start include dist/wp-admin-style.css
-2. Wrap your deside with wp-admin-style class
+2. Wrap your content with wp-admin-style class

 ```
 <div class="wp-admin-style">